How is Cold Gas Loaded into Galactic Nuclear Outflows?: Introduction

-In this work, we investigate how Galactic nuclear outflow strips cold gas to supply the Fermi/eROSITA bubbles, an interaction that accounts for the entrainment of multiphase gas from off-plane, gas-rich structures.
+In this work, we investigate how Galactic nuclear outflows strip cold gas to supply the Fermi/eROSITA bubbles, an interaction that accounts for the entrainment of multiphase gas from off-plane, gas-rich structures.
 In Section 2, we illustrate the close connection between the high-velocity cloud (HVCs) outside the GP and the bar-aligned inflows toward the CMZ.
-In Section 3, we argue that the outflows interact with pre-existing off-plane clouds and largely enhance gas loading through the entrainment of multiphase gas from tilted/warped gas structures.
-Section 4 presents a unified framework of gas circulation in the inner 3~kpc of the Milky Way, where the tilted/warped gas structures becomes the key dynamical link connecting bar-driven inflows with nuclear wind-dominated outflows.
+In Section 3, we argue that the outflows interact with preexisting off-plane clouds and largely enhance gas loading through the entrainment of multiphase gas from tilted and warped gas structures.
+Section 4 presents a unified framework of gas circulation in the inner 3~kpc of the Milky Way, where the tilted and warped gas structures become the key dynamical link connecting bar-driven inflows with nuclear-wind-dominated outflows.